strategineer/personal-website/content/blog/2023-01-02/index.md

 The main gripe I have with the game is that there's no way to forfeit a match, so if you start a match then you HAVE to finish it, otherwise you are penalized heavily for it.

-In practice what this means is that sometimes you'll start a match and three minutes into the game your teamates have already managed to completely throw the game leaving you to waste the next hour of your life playing a match you have almost no chance to win.
+In practice what this means is that sometimes you'll start a match and 3 minutes into it your teammates have already managed to throw so completely leaving you to waste the next hour of your life playing a match you have almost no chance to win.

 This is common in MOBAs and, to a lesser extent, many competitive multiplayer games have this same problem.
-What's funny (to me) about this in DOTA 2 is that after a match is over you're presented with a bunch of statistics on the match you just played (it's extensive and unlike anything I've seen in any other game).
+What's funny (to me) about this in DOTA 2 is that after a match is over you're presented with a bunch of statistics about the match you just played (it's extensive and unlike anything I've seen in any other game).

 This includes a graph showing a prediction throughout the game of which team would win.
-So, after having wasted an hour of your life playing a game you had barely any chance of winning, it's  hilarious to see DOTA 2 tell you that yes in fact, you had a less than 0.1% chance of winning the game after minute 3...
+So, after having wasted an hour of your life playing a game you had barely any chance of winning, it's  hilarious to see DOTA 2 tell you that yes in fact, you had less than 0.1% chance of winning the game after minute 3...

 DOTA 2 is a weird game.
 When you're not getting absolutely blasted by your opponents there's a lot of fun to be had.
 The highs are high and the lows are low like many other games that I seem to be into.
 So if you're looking to inject some articifial excitement into your boring life then DOTA 2 might be the game for you.